 What Are Coping Skills for Mood Instability?

-Mood swings and irritability can occur as reactions to your environment or circumstances, resulting from a physical or mental health condition, or for no discernable reason.
+Mood swings and irritability can occur as reactions to your environment or circumstances resulting from a physical or mental health condition or for no discernible reason.
 While precisely what causes mood swings and irritability is sometimes unknown, they are believed to be linked, in part, to chemical reactions or imbalances within the brain.

 Left untreated, extreme mood swings and irritability can worsen and have significant consequences, including self-harm, risky or maladaptive behaviors, and suicidal thoughts or acts.
 Learning coping skills to manage mood swings or extreme irritability is essential to overall health and well-being.
 Examples of coping skills for mood instability include:

 - Yoga, tai chi, and qi gong

 - Avoiding alcohol, drugs, and caffeine

 - Maintaining a schedule

 - Sticking to a consistent sleep schedule